-In the 2011 recertification of the Higher Education Act, colleges were required to put a net price calculator on their websites to provide estimated net price information based on a student’s (and family’s) individual financial circumstances.
+In the 2011 recertification of the Higher Education Act, colleges were required to put a net price calculator on their websites.
+The calculators provide estimated net price information based on a student’s (and family’s) individual financial circumstances.
 It means that you can get an estimate of what a particular college is likely to cost YOU.

 So, nearly every college and university in the country has one of these calculators available on their website.
-Using the calculator, you can input information about your circumstances and estimate your actual cost to attend that school.
+Using the calculator, you can input information about your financial circumstances and estimate your actual cost to attend that school.
+This is very useful information!

 Net price calculators allow you to determine whether colleges on your list are in your ballpark financially.
-And, in many cases, your net price at a college will be dramatically less than the published “sticker” price–so, it’s really quite important.
+And, in many cases, your net price at a college will be dramatically less than the published “sticker” price.
+When students file the FAFSA (which everyone should do), they qualify for merit-based aid from the school.
+That means scholarships and grants sponsored by the school that you don’t have to pay back.
+So, it’s really quite important.
 You’re likely to discover that many schools which may seem out of reach are actually much more affordable than you imagine.

 An easier way to get your net price